gigacontr.8

 PHONEBOOK TRANSFER

-With mode 0, the command uses "new mode" for handsets which support it, and "old
+With mode 0, the command uses "new mode" for handsets which sup-

 --pbent name number id